Afwas1337627/warreports/readme.md

 This is a summary of the files in the codebase

-##warreport.py
+## warreport.py
-The main file will grab all .csv files in the /reports folder and populate the members.sqlite database.
+This file will grab all .csv files in the /reports folder and populate the members.sqlite database.
 This is the main file.

 #### all_reports.txt